The Amazing Connection Between Cellular Memory And Our Health

 Cells have memory.
 And this memory is durable – even if your conscious mind has forgotten something, your body remembers – down to the cellular level.
 Research has shown that all experiences, no matter how small, leave physical “footprints” on the body.
 The intensity of these “leave behinds” is likely proportional to the impact of the actual experience – so as an example, a life-altering traumatic event would have more of an impact than a small family disagreement.
-Cell memories literally impact everything – the expression of our genes, the physical functioning of the body, and of course our actions, thoughts and emotions.
+Cell memories can impact everything – the expression of our genes, the physical functioning of the body, and of course our actions, thoughts and emotions.
 Common sense tells us that those experiences that take place earlier in life would have more of an impact – as they form the base of cellular memory in the body.

 According to the CDC, “childhood experiences, both positive and negative, have a tremendous impact on future violence victimization and perpetration, and lifelong health and opportunity.
 As such, early experiences are an important public health issue.”
 Mental health and other medical professionals often administer the ACEs (Adverse Childhood Experiences) questionnaire when patients present with a complex set of symptoms resistant to treatment.
 And in the world of Functional Medicine – the medical discipline that focuses on finding root causes instead of treating symptoms – past trauma is a big piece of the patient intake process and a key part of the healing journey.